 For example, it is common practice to record textual data within a blockchain, which includes external references and a link to the corresponding website.

-On the other hand, the "invisible watermark" embedded in the NFT remains permanently available to those who purchased the NFT and lasts as long as the NFT itself exists, regardless of external changes that may occur in the meantime.
+Once a digital chip card is embedded in an NFT, it remains permanently available to those who purchased the NFT and lasts as long as the NFT itself exists, regardless of external changes that may occur in the meantime.

-That is why this is exactly the solution we'll be striving for.
+And this is exactly the solution we are striving for.

 #Environmental challenges in dealing with NFTs